VedaRimal/VedaRimal.github.io/design.md

 # 9. Reflection

 ## What I Think Will Be Most Challenging
-The hardest part will probably be making the layout look professional and making the website responsive on different screen sizes.
+The hardest part will probably be the css and making the website look good

 ## What I Am Most Excited About
-I am most excited about customizing the visual design and sharing my game online using GitHub Pages.
+Making larger images of the actual objects in the game to display